nadeemmh/nadeemmh.github.io/_posts/2021-02-09-house_prices.md

 from sklearn.linear_model import Ridge from sklearn.model_selection import GridSearchCV
 ```
-We will try a few of the model using 5 fold cross validation to get a baseline model to see which model performs the best and delivers the most accurate results.
+We will test a few of the models using 5 fold cross validation to get a baseline model to see which one performs the best and delivers the most accurate results.

 ``` r
 # Decision Tree Regressor